Why Does Cosmetic Surgery Cost So Much?

 Equity line of credit: This strategy involves leaving your home loan in place and getting an extra line of credit which is usually set at a low rate of interest.
 Checks can then be written against the equity of your home.

-Note: Using home equity to pay for plastic surgery is potentially a very high risk strategy, and so this is something that you should only consider as a last resort after trying all other alternative payment options.
+Note: Using home equity to pay for plastic surgery is a very high risk strategy, and so this is something that you should only consider as a last resort after trying all other alternative financing options.

-Cosmetic surgery companies understand that cosmetic surgery costs a lot, and as a result, you will find that many companies will offer you some kind of finance plan or medical loan.
+Plastic surgery companies understand that cosmetic surgery costs a lot, and as a result, you will find that many companies offer some kind of finance plan or medical loan.